 Every afternoon the proprietress of Reverend Mother Gardens calls each of her dozen dairy goats by name, and they emerge from the surrounding redwood forest and trot into their pen.
 The goats provide milk, cheese, and manure, and are an essential element of life on this remote Northern California homestead.
-For over a decade, visitors have been coming to this idyllic sanctuary to practice the art of living off the land.

 I am here at Reverend Mother Gardens, not to make my own cheese, kombucha, or compost, but to see how premium artisan cannabis is grown.
 I’m already a devotee of Reverend Mother’s Holy Diver flowers, which have recently become available at a handful of dispensaries through PremaFlora, a new line of boutique sungrown sourced from small farms in Northern California.